patching...

 He said the employee likely spread the disease in the hospital's cardiac catheterization lab through "drug diversion."
 That's when a hospital worker feeds a drug habit by injecting him/herself with drug-filled syringes, replacing them with saline or water, and then allowing them to be used on unsuspecting patients as if they were still filled with drugs.

 The Exeter Hospital employee will likely face criminal charges.
-A Colorado woman who spread hepatitis C by drug diversion was recently sentenced to 30 years in prison.
+A Colorado woman who spread hepatitis C by drug diversion was recently to 30 years in prison.

 Montero said today six more patients have tested positive for the same strain of hepatitis C, bring the victim total to 20.
 He said he expects that total to rise, as test results on hundreds of patients who were treated at the cath lab are still coming in.